startyourlab/website/docs/tutorials/git-goals.md

 ### Template for git goals file contents

-If you are creating a git goals file, use this template.
-If you already have a git goals file, just use the existing template in that file.
+To populate your git goals file, start with this template.

 ```md
 # First Last (pronouns)